What Makes A Business School Female-Friendly?

 From review sessions to mentoring and advocacy, and social events an active women’s student association helps female MBA students develop a sense of community around gender equality, not just in the business world, but everywhere.

 3. It’s open to young women

-It’s a good time to be a woman who wants to go into business.
+It’s a good time to be a woman who wants to pursue an MBA in business.
 Especially a young woman.